 Enforcing Alimony: Is Your Ex Refusing to Pay?

-Obtaining an order for support is not the same thing as getting paid.
-Many clients struggle to get their ex to make a regular alimony payment.
+Obtaining a spousal support order is not the same thing as getting paid.
+Many clients struggle to get their ex to make regular alimony payments.
 You might swing by your ex’s residence and see new vehicles and even an addition to their home, but no alimony payment in your mailbox.

 At this point, you probably need to bring enforcement action.
 Griffith Young can help.
 The supported spouse can file an enforcement action in court and seek relief.
-The judge might even hold your ex in contempt for an intentional failure to pay support as required by the court order.
+When a spouse fails to pay support as required by support orders, the judge might even hold your ex in contempt for an intentional failure to comply.
+Our San Diego alimony lawyers know how to push the court to enforce these support orders.
+San Diego courts take these violations seriously, and you have options.

 Modifying or Terminating Alimony in San Diego

-A person can request a modification of alimony for significant changes that have happened after divorce.
+A person can request to modify spousal support for significant changes that have happened after divorce.
 For example, the paying spouse could become unemployed or disabled, or suffer a drop in income.
-The supported spouse might even move in with a new romantic partner, in which case, there is a presumed need for a reduction in support.
+A new romantic partner moving in with the receiving spouse is another reason the court may reduce support orders.

-Similarly, the spouse receiving alimony could request an increase due to a significant change.
+Similarly, the spouse receiving alimony could request an increase due to a significant shift in their financial situation.
 In both situations, the change should be largely beyond your control.
 Work closely with your attorney.
-A person cannot simply cut off payment; instead, you need a judicial order modifying spousal support.
+A person cannot simply cut off payment; instead, you need a judicial order modifying the spousal support order.
+The legal system requires that all changes go through the court, not just an informal agreement between spouses.

 Supporting documentation is key.
 Even if you think your ex has started a new romance, you must come forward with evidence.
 Griffith Young has sought modification for many clients, and we can leverage our knowledge of the law to our clients’ benefit.